 The students initially receive extended instruction on Saturdays in mathematics through pre-calculus, laboratory science, foreign language, writing (composition), literature (reading), study skills and other subjects necessary for success beyond secondary school.

-Classes provide student with skills for taking the ACT Test through the use of preparation booklets which include test information, practice tests questions with scoring keys, writing prompt sample essays, test descriptions and testing tips.
+Classes provide student with skills for taking the American College Test (ACT) through the use of preparation booklets which include test information, practice tests questions with scoring keys, writing prompt sample essays, test descriptions and testing tips.

 Career Research Skills